(erroneously known as Trymaltis optima)

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The adult moth of this species has forewings that are brown, with brown-edged orange spots at the wingtip, the costa, and in the middle of each forewing.
+The adult moth of this species has forewings that are off-white, with brown-edged orange spots at the wingtip, the costa, and in the middle, and brown markings along the hind-margin.
 The hindwings are plain brown.
 The labial palps and the legs are very furry.
 The wingspan is about 2 cms.

 The species occurs in: